collabro2017/Pred/README.md

 Returns the data stored in pkl/emailsDict.pkl
 It will prompt you for an option and the number of emails you want to print :
 Options:
--'content'
+- 'content'
--'subject'
+- 'subject'
--'from'
+- 'from'
--'id'
+- 'id'
--'help': Displays all the options
+- 'help': Displays all the options
 - None for default(everything in python dict)